Specify CPU options for an Amazon EC2

 -

-To change your vCPU configuration, choose Change CPU
+To change the vCPU configuration, choose Change CPU options

 -